Explore solutions built for your industry

 “While agricultural and construction workers often come to mind first when thinking about workers most exposed to heat hazards, without proper safety actions, sun protection and climate-control, intense heat can be harmful to a wide variety of workers indoors or outdoors and during any season. " -- Acting Assistant Secretary for Occupational Safety and Health Jim Frederick.

-OSHA will begin to draft rules for the food service industry, especially targeting agriculture, restaurants, and meatpacking.
-The agency is currently creating new heat standards that target indoor workers in warehouses, distribution centers, and manufacturing plants lacking climate-controlled environments.
-Starting in October, OSHA will also start drafting additional safety standards for restaurant kitchens.
+OSHA will begin to draft heat index rules for the food service industry, especially targeting agriculture, restaurants, and meatpacking.
+The agency is currently creating new heat standards for warehouse workers in warehouses, distribution centers, and manufacturing plants lacking climate-controlled environments.
+Starting in October, OSHA will also start drafting additional heat safety standards for restaurant kitchens.

 Generally, OSHA’s initiative focuses on inspections and interventions on days when the heat index exceeds 80 degrees Fahrenheit.
 More specifically, the agency will institute the following procedures: